Folk art and artistic creation: terminology and ideological content

 Introduction

 This article discusses the definitions of folk art and artistic creation in relation to Greek music and dance.
-The paper is divided in three sections, which deal with three interwoven topics.
+The paper is divided into three sections that address three interwoven topics.
 The first section discusses the definitions of folk art and artistic creation; the criteria of such characterisations and the methodological problems in defining art typologies.
 The second section examines the contrasting bi-pole of ‘folk versus artistic’ in the formulation of group identity.
-It explains how this bi-pole is part of a broader system of opposite relationships, which are based on traditional and/or analytical norms.
-The third section discusses how folk art and artistic creation form cultural hierarchies, which are based on combinations of aesthetic and/or identity features.
+It explains how this bi-pole is part of a broader system of opposite relationships based on traditional and/or analytical norms.
+The third section discusses how folk art and artistic creation shape cultural hierarchies based on combinations of aesthetic and/or identity features.
 Furthermore, this section comments on the scholarly manipulations of the above definitions when characterising modern music and dance genres.
-The final section presents a summary of the issues under consideration and concludes on the relationship between folk art and artistic creation.
+The final section presents a summary of the issues under consideration and concludes with a discussion of the relationship between folk art and artistic creation.

 1. The definitions of folk art and artistic creation